NervosEducationHub/EducationHubArticles/what_are_bitcoin_covenants_(explainCKBot)/index.md

 ---
-title: 'What are Bitcoin Covenants?'
+title: 'What are Bitcoin Covenants?
+Enhancing Bitcoin Transactions'
 coverImage: 'images/image1.png'
 category: Bitcoin
 subtitle: "Bitcoin covenants are a proposed method for adding additional constraints to the ways Bitcoin can be spent, beyond the standard conditions imposed by Bitcoin's scripting language."